 Wild Foods Overview

 Below is a modification of a paper i wrote in graduate school over a decade ago about wild plant food use in Appalachia.
 The information is mostly germane to the eastern U.S. but can often be extrapolated to other temperate places, especially at the genus level.
 It is written mostly from a historical perspective as it was originally composed for an Appalachian history class.
 Important to emphasize that this is a very alive and evolving practice across the world with many groups currently and that this knowledge is core to our potential future sustainability.

-i intend in this current rendition to weave in ideas i have picked up from other areas along the way in recent years. i would love to do all of this from a Western and Eastern American and ultimately Asian/European and beyond perspective blended together.
+The intention of the current rendition is to weave in ideas picked up from other areas along the way in recent years. i would love to do all of this from a Western and Eastern North American and ultimately Asian/European and beyond perspective blended together.
 However, the bigger 25 page paper just covering Appalachia, of which this is a distillation below, took me around 70 hours of research and writing.
 So i will defer to occasional commentary from a western and also other locational direction.
-A new series of books coming out soon by Joseph Simcox who is an extraordinary botanical explorer may elucidate more of a global perspective in particular
+A new series of books coming out soon by Joseph Simcox who is an extraordinary botanical explorer may elucidate more of a global perspective in particular.

-i discovered in my research the use of approximately 170 wild edible plants in Appalachia in the 1800s and early 1900s.
+i uncovered in my research the use of approximately 170 wild edible plant species in Appalachia in the 1800s and early 1900s.
 Approximately 175 additional wild edible plants were found to occur within the region that may have been used at some point in time by natives or settlers and could currently be put into use.
 No doubt others exist that were not found in the literature as well.